Breese Little, 30b Great Sutton Street, EC1V 0DU.

 Uriel Orlow lives and works in London.
 He makes multi-media installations that explore blind spots of history and forms of haunting and bring different image-regimes and narrative modes into correspondence.

-Text works produced in response to the screening are available as a PDF download and online here, with contributions from Elena Colman, Jess Currie, Laeticia Guillotin, Saira Harvey James Schofield, James Tabbush and Rachel Wilson.
+Text works produced in response to the screening are available as a PDF download below, with contributions from Elena Colman, Jess Currie, Laeticia Guillotin, Saira Harvey James Schofield, James Tabbush and Rachel Wilson.

 Spectrum initiated from a want to research and provide a platform for artists currently working with moving image.
 Spectrum has formed from an open call, the screening events are curated from the entries received and tailored to the entries rather than prescribing a particular 'theme' beforehand.